lanyshi/portfolio/log.md

 Skip to [Course Experience](#course-experience) to see all the development courses I took in the past.
 ________________

+### Mon May 31, 2021
+Further improved the Real-Time Chat App by adding a cookie consent popup with a Vue.js plugin [Cookie Law](https://github.com/apertureless/vue-cookie-law).

 ### Thu Apr 29, 2021
 Improved the Real-Time Chat Application by implementing cookies to prevent logging user out on refreshing webpage.